by Karen Abbott (Regular Contributor)

 Ultimately it was the occupation of the Confederate ports, rather than the vigilant watch kept by federal cruisers, that stopped the blockade runners.
 Union capture of Mobile Bay in August 1864 closed what was virtually the last port on the Gulf.
 Charleston and Wilmington, the South’s last ports on the Atlantic Coast, fell in early 1865, and the Confederacy was finally starved into submission.

 Karen Abbott is the New York Times bestselling author of Sin in the Second City and American Rose.
-Her next book, a true story of four female Civil War spies, will be published by HarperCollins in 2014.
+Liar, Temptress, Soldier, Spy, her forthcoming book about female Civil War spies, will be published by HarperCollins on September 2.

 Stephen R. Wise, Lifeline of the Confederacy.
 Columbia, South Carolina: University of South Carolina Press, 1988; author interview with Catherine Wright, curator of the Museum of the Confederacy, Richmond, VA.